ruud-j/ShiftyNav/README.md

 [ShiftyNav jQuery plugin](http://shiftynav.rjansen.name/)
 =========

 ShiftyNav is a jQuery plugin.
-It provides a unique set of animations for navigation on websites, inspired by Android apps and widgets screen.
+It provides a unique set of animations for navigation on websites, inspired by the Android apps and widgets screen.
 ShiftyNav is really easy to implement, similar to using jQuery UI Tabs.

 Demo
 ----